-A while back now, I wrote a Hifi Pig review of Amptastic’s first product, the diminutive Mini-T class D amp2_300amp.
+A while back now, I wrote a Hifi Pig review of Amptastic’s first product, the diminutive Mini-T class D amp.
 That was something of a rave review; genuine audiophile sound quality for a few tens of £.

 Amazing, astonishing.